aralacikalin/NatoSymbols/generator/README.md

 ```
 python generate.py
 ```
 This produces one example and stores the image in images/train folder.
-To greate more examples than one, then run
+To create more examples than one, then run
 ```
 python generate.py --examples_nr 10
 ```